kubilaycaglayan/reporting-scientists/README.md

 ### Setup

-You can run this commands to make this app running on your computer:
+You can run these commands to make this app running on your computer:
 - `git clone https://github.com/kubilaycaglayan/Ruby-on-Rails-Capstone-Project-Twitter.git`
 - `cd Ruby-on-Rails-Capstone-Project-Twitter`
 - `bundle install`